YangTh599/simple-math2/instructions.md

     - Teacher will discuss your work with you during Teacher  Time

 - Create a NEW folder on your workstation desktop
-- Use VS Code to add a Python file to this new folder
+- Use VS Code to add your Python file to this new folder
-- Use VS Code to write your code

 ### Objective